 In August, I attended the IEEE iThings 2022 conference to present a paper titled “IoT Droplocks: Wireless Fingerprint Theft Using Hacked Smart Padlocks”.
-The proceedings should be published in a couple of months, but in the meantime, I’ve made an arXiv preprint available and will provide the reviewed & edited IEEE Xplore link when it’s available.
+If you have access to the IEEE Xplore library you can view the published version.
+I’ve made an arXiv preprint available as well.
 If you want a shorter, simpler version, read on below.[Read More]

 Welcome to my blog